COVID-19: A Consumer’s Guide to the Coronavirus

 Local, independent pharmacies may also be able to deliver medications for free.

 The pandemic has also interrupted drug supply chains, leading to shortages of some drugs and medical devices.
 In addition, some drugs are in shortage because they may be useful for fighting the coronavirus.
-For example, hydroxychloroquine sulfate is a malaria and lupus drug currently being explored as a possible treatment for COVID-19 that was placed on the shortage list on March 31, 2020.
+For example, hydroxychloroquine sulfate is a malaria and lupus drug that had been explored as a possible treatment for COVID-19 and was placed on the shortage list on March 31, 2020.

 The FDA has posted a list of drugs that may be affected on its Drug Shortages webpage.
 People who find their drug on this list may contact their medical provider to find an alternative.

 The regulatory agency also published recommended steps for manufacturing personnel to follow to reduce the risk of exposure to SARS-CoV-2, the virus that causes COVID-19.

 According to the FDA’s report on medical device supply shortages from March 28, 2020, medical devices affected by shortages include N95 respirator masks, ventilators, ventilator accessories and other respiratory devices.